AdamJablonka/React-Type/README.md

 React-Type is a simple front end web application to practice typing common English words, and to test typing speed.

 Created using the React framework.

+WIP: Some properties of the site may not work.